noboomu/proteus/README.md

 TL;DR
 ---------------
-Proteus rewrites your user friendly MVC controller methods into blazing fast Undertow response handlers at run time.
+Proteus rewrites your user friendly MVC controller methods into high performance Undertow response handlers at run time.
 Easy on the developer and the metal.

 Getting Started